ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-index-changes.js.markdown

-# Changes API : How to Subscribe to Index Changes
+# Changes API: How to Subscribe to Index Changes

 Following methods allow you to subscribe to index changes: